Sex Robot Industry [New 2024 Data]

 In early 2016 BodAI was founded by Zak Field and Katie Aquino (who was publically known as “Miss Metaverse” – before it was popularized by Zuckerberg and Facebook/Meta).

-However, already just half a year later in August the partnership dissolved between Zak Field and Katie Aquino.
+However, already just half a year later in August the partnership between Zak Field and Katie Aquino.

 Field left the company, and Aquino continued developing the BodAI sex robot technology with the team.